Alzheimer’s and Travel: Planning for Safe and Enjoyable Trips

 Therefore, trips must be carefully planned to accommodate these changes and minimise potential stresses.

-Safety is paramount when for travel with someone experiencing Alzheimer’s disease.
+Safety is paramount when planning for travel with someone experiencing Alzheimer’s disease.

 It is important to consider factors such as noise levels at destinations, availability of medical facilities if necessary, ease of transportation options available, level of familiarity or comfort with destination surroundings among others.